 The program list below was created by historical graduation information reported by the school.
 This list may not represent the current curriculum offered.
 Visit the school's website to get more information about programs offered.

-- 64% repayment rate for students who completed this program*
+- 88% loan repayment rate estimated for former students of this program**

-- Last year the graduating class was around zero students
+- From the last reported year the graduating class was around seventy students

 Estimated Costs & Financial Aid